greigdev/RomanNumeralsConverter/README.md

 # Roman Numerals Converter

 ## Overview
-C# Console App that converts numbers to Roman Numerals.
+C# Console App that converts numbers to Roman Numerals and vice versa.
 It has been created to solve a technical exercise.

 The solution demonstrates some Clean Code techniques and includes Unit Tests, but it's not intended to be a production ready system.